LaurynnColeman/Customer-Subscription-Prediction/README.md

 ### **Next Steps for Business Implementation**

-* Refine agent scripts to keep customers engaged longer.
+* Refine call scripts to extend conversation lengths, enhancing customer engagement.
-* Focus on more effective communication channels
-* Adjust marketing frequency based on past engagement to avoid customer fatigue.
-* Optimize campaign timing by increasing marketing efforts in months with higher conversion rates.
+* Optimize campaign timing by prioritizing high-conversion months, May and July.
-* Personalize marketing approaches based on demographics.
+* Use demographic data to personalize marketing strategies.
+* Focus on targeting customers in other ways, while considering the top 5 features.

 ### If you have suggestions for enhancing the code or the project overall, please feel free to open an issue or submit a pull request.
 Your contributions are greatly appreciated!